Shaileshsaravanan/axon/.website/ignore.md

-ignore the content in this folder, it is for personal website use.
+ignore the content in this folder, it is for shailesh.icu website use.